 - a.
 Relation to lease term.
 The term of the HAP contract begins on the first day of the initial term of the lease, and terminates on the last day of the term of the lease (including the initial lease term and any extensions). - b.
 When HAP contract terminates. - The HAP contract terminates automatically if the lease is terminated by the owner or the tenant. - (2) The PHA may terminate program assistance for the family for any grounds authorized in accordance with HUD requirements.
-If the PHA terminates program assistance for the family, the HAP contract terminates automatically. - (3) If the family moves from the contract unit, the HAP contract terminates automatically. - (4) The HAP contract terminates automatically 180 calendar days after the last housing assistance payment to the owner. - (5) The PHA may terminate the HAP contract if the PHA determines, in accordance with HUD requirements, that available program funding is not sufficient to support continued assistance for families in the program. - (6) The HAP contract terminates automatically upon the death of a single member household, including single member households with a live-in aide.
+If the PHA terminates program assistance for the family, the HAP contract terminates automatically. - (3) If the family moves from the contract unit, the HAP contract terminates automatically. - (4) The HAP contract terminates automatically 180 calendar days after the last housing assistance payment to the owner. - (5) The PHA may terminate the HAP contract if the PHA determines, in accordance with HUD requirements, that available program funding is not sufficient to support continued assistance for families in the program. - (6) The HAP contract terminates automatically upon the death of a single member household, including single member households with a livein aide. - (7) The PHA may terminate the HAP contract if the PHA determines that the contract unit does not provide adequate space in accordance with the HQS because of an increase in family size or a change in family composition. - (8) If the family breaks up, the PHA may terminate the HAP contract, or may continue housing